 You can also look for a contractor who has a certification from a professional association, such as TRI (Tile Roofing Institute).

-1. Boral Roofing: manufactures both clay and concrete roofs.
+1. Boral Roofing: manufactures both clay and concrete roofing.
 Offers Spanish and Mission clay profiles.
 They also have a unique product, Claylite, that is 40% lighter in weight than regular clay and would not require structural reinforcement.

 4. Verea: this Florida based company offers Grade 1 European made clay and terracotta tile to the North American market.
 Currently, you can purchase Spanish S style, Barrel and Flat Tile profiles, in 11 beautiful colors: Red, Brown, Graphite, Vintage, Fume, Jacobea Blend, Aneja, Santiago Blend, Capcana Blend, Mocha and Peach.

-5. Eagle Roofing: for 25 years, this US based company has been manufacturing high quality, beautiful concrete tile roofing products.
+5. Eagle Roofing: for 25 years, this US based company has been manufacturing high quality, beautiful concrete roofing products.
 They are not distinguishable from real clay.
 The company specializes in producing tile suitable for different regions and weather conditions.
 They offer products made for Florida, California, Northeast and Canada.

 Cost per sq. ft.